Thursday, May 30, 2024

 10. Tom Waits-Rain Dogs

-11. The Who-Sell Out
+11. The Who-A Quick One/Sell Out

 12. Neil Young-Ragged Glory

-This is going to be writing practice for me, and I don't want to get bogged down on any one entry, so I'm going to keep my thoughts at no more than 500 words.
+This is going to be writing practice for me, and I don't want to get bogged down on any one entry, so I'm going to keep my thoughts at no more than 500 (or so) words.